DIYelectronicS99/YOUTUBE-DATA-API-V3-TEST-01/README.md

   6. Save the file and run the commans previously stated.

 This will get your said video uploaded to your channel.
 While running the code for the first time, a link pops up in the command window, click that and it shows a verification code.
 Once done, you're free to upload videos.

+---

+Notes:

+    1.Main logic of the upload: main.py (function upload_video).
+    1.Check the Youtube Data API.
+    3.Some Youtube API examples provided by Google.